nialljmiller/custom-colors_mesa-school-labs/content/_index.md

 ### Config Params

-Examine the colors namelist in your `inlist_project`:
+Open the colors namelist in your `inlist_project`:

 ```fortran
 &colors